Who Pays The Legal Fees In a Divorce?

 There appears to be a myth that the person being divorced (known as the Respondent) always pays the fees for a divorce, when in reality this is not the case in the majority of divorce cases.

-The person filing for the divorce (known as the Petitioner) will always pay the divorce filing fee.
+The person filing for the divorce (known as the Applicant) will always pay the divorce filing fee.
 The fees are paid to the court to prove the administration for the divorce process and as of September 2021 cost £593 in England & Wales.

 Your fee will not be refunded after you are sent the notice that your application has been issued.

 What is the full cost of divorce?